Denice D. Lewis

 Denice D. Lewis (born November 28, 1960) is an American fashion model, actor, and abstract artist.
 Following her modeling career, Lewis returned to America to further study visual arts in Hollywood including photography, fine art painting, and filmmaking.
 She appeared as an actor in several films, including End of Days (1999) with Arnold Schwarzenegger, and television shows such as Red Shoe Diaries.
-After taking a break from public life, she now works as a creative entrepreneur and consultant in Los Angeles.

-Modeling

-As a model, she was represented by various agencies including Wilhelmina, Models 1, Ford, and Elite Model Management.
-She is represented by Acuity Artists in Los Angeles.
-She appeared on several magazine covers, including Vogue, Tatler and Town & Country.